BenD150/emerald-rubyonrails/README.md

 # The Game of Set - Reloaded

-We recreated the Game of Set from Project 2, but this time using HTML/CSS/JS.
-This game includes a few extra features over the base game, including:
+We recreated the "CATME Peer Evaluation" as the "Emerald Peer Evaluation Tool".
+This site includes a few extra features over the base game, including:

-- both single-player and multi-player gamemodes
+# Extra Credit Features

-- a timer to race against in single player mode
+- Can sign in as multiple different instructors
-- a hint generator that gives up to four hints per game state
+- Can add more courses to manage

 ## Building the Project